ajeyln/python_learn_forever/readme.md

 The folder contains my notes and exercises for your reference.<br />

+### <a name="dbase"></a>**Database - CRUD Operations</**<br />

+Database query is a request to access data from a database to manipulate or retrieve datas <br />
+This allows us to perform logic with the information and we get in response to the query <br />

+Based on method of querring, There will be two types of operational method <br />
+1. Manual Operation
+2. Programmin Operations

 ## To-Dos
 1. functools (module) <br />
 2.  json related module with python <br />